jacebenson/cedar/docs/docs/how-to/using-yarn.md

 You'll need to run `yarn install` in the root of your project directory to install all the necessary packages and dependencies for your project.

 Redwood separates the backend (`api`) and frontend (`web`) concerns into their own paths in the codebase. ([Yarn refers to these as "workspaces"](https://yarnpkg.com/features/workspaces).
-In Redwood, we refer to them as "sides.")
+In Cedar, we refer to them as "sides.")
 When you add packages going forward you'll need to specify which workspace they should go in.

 For example to install a package on the `web` or **frontend** side, you would run the following command: